 In 2015, note worthy performers included Robert Earl Keen, James Bay, Wynonna Judd, Anderson East, and Leon Bridges.
 In 2014, Hozier broke onto the SXSW scene with a performance in our Historic Chruch.
 Each year, we will post the SXSW schedule on this page as it becomes available.

-Both Bethell Hall and the Historic Church are official SXSW music venues.
+Both Bethell Hall and the Historic Church will be official SXSW music venues Wednesday-Friday nights.
 Whether you are a St. David’s parishioner wanting to attend a performance, or in from out of town for the festival, here is what you need to know about the lines that form:

 - Those without either of these, are then allowed in for a cover charge depending on space.
 The cover amount varies depending on the showcase.